Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Generator Won’t Start

-One of the most common causes for this issue is that there is not enough gasoline in the tank to start the generator.
+One of the most common causes for this issue is that there is not enough gasoline in the fuel tank to start the generator.
 It might seem too obvious and amateur of an issue, but add a bit more gasoline even if the fuel gauge says there’s some in there.
 The fuel gauge needle could have gotten stuck in the wrong place and give false information.
+So keep checking the fuel level every now and then.

 If you find that the generator still won’t start after pouring in gasoline, take off the air filter and grab a can of carburetor cleaner.
 Make sure the cleaner has a straw at the end.
 Turn off the choke and spray the cleaner directly into the hole, allowing it to get to the carburetor.